SpursFan21/InventoryOne/README.md

 - **Notification Service**: Handles sending notifications related to inventory and order statuses.
 - **Order Service**: Manages customer orders and order processing.
 - **Shipment Service**: Tracks and updates shipment statuses as they progress through various stages.
+- **User Service**: Manages users, their roles, and integrates role-based access control (RBAC).
+Handles user creation, deletion, and updates, with optional Kafka integration for broadcasting user-related events.
+- **Auth Service**: Handles authentication and authorization, integrating with the user service for session-based authentication and token validation.

 ## Technologies Used